microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/05-scaling-plan-solution.md

 - In the following, we will perform this step twice: first to create the schedule for weekdays and second to create the schedule for weekends

 **weekdays schedule:**
+Move through the five tabs on top of the schedule window to create the schedule:
-- General: give a name to the schedule and select the days from Monday to Friday (compare screenshot)
+- *General:* give a name to the schedule and select the days from Monday to Friday from the drop down of Repeat on
-- Ramp-up: starts at 8 AM, depth-first, Min. capacity = 50%, Capacity Threshold = 75%
+- *Ramp-up:* starts at 8 AM, Load balancing algorithm = depth-first, Min. percentage of hosts = 50%, Capacity threshold = 75%
-- Peak hours: starts at 9 AM, depth-first, capacity threshold (default) = 75%
+- *Peak hours:* starts at 9 AM, depth-first, capacity threshold (default) = 75%
-- Ramp-down: starts at 5 PM, Min. capacity = 25%, Capacity Threshold = 100%
+- *Ramp-down:* starts at 5 PM, Min. capacity = 25%, Capacity Threshold = 100%, Force logoff users = No, Stop VMs only when VMs have no active or disconnected sessions
-- Off-peak hours: starts at 6 PM, Capacity Threshold = 100%, disable "Force logoff users" and set "Turn off VM" to *no active or disconnected sessions*
+- *Off-peak hours:* starts at 6 PM, Load balancing algorithm = depth-first, Capacity threshold (default) = 100%

 ![Add schedule for weekdays](../Images/05-scaling_plan_2.png)

 **weekend schedule:**
+Move through the five tabs on top of the schedule window to create the schedule:
-- General: give a name to the schedule and select the days Saturday and Sunday only
+- *General:* give a name to the schedule and select the days Saturday and Sunday only from the drop down of Repeat on
-- Ramp-up:
-- Peak hours:
-- Ramp-down:
-- Off-peak hours:
+- *Ramp-up:* starts at 8 AM, Load balancing algorithm = depth-first, Min. percentage of hosts = 50%, Capacity threshold = 75%
+- *Peak hours:* starts at 9 AM, depth-first, capacity threshold (default) = 75%
+- *Ramp-down:* starts at 5 PM, Min. capacity = 25%, Capacity Threshold = 100%, Force logoff users = No, Stop VMs only when VMs have no active or disconnected sessions
+- *Off-peak hours:* starts at 6 PM, Load balancing algorithm = depth-first, Capacity threshold (default) = 100%

 ![Add schedule for weekends](../Images/05-scaling_plan_4.png)